binalyze/air-mcp/README.md

 - **Triage Rules Management** - List, create, update, and delete triage rules for threat detection.
 - **Triage Tags Management** - List and create triage tags for threat detection.
 - **Validate Triage Rule** - Validate a triage rule syntax without creating it.
+- **Assign Triage Task** - Assign a triage task to endpoints based on filter criteria.
+- **Add Note to Case** - Add a note to a specific case by its ID.

 ## Overview